pisckipratama/my-repo-from-tflab-infra-prod/README.md

-# my-repo-from-tflab-infra-prod
+# LAB TERRAFORM
-This is my Github repository terraform who created by Terraform from Windows.
+This prod terraform repository is for infra developers, changed by: Piscki Pratama.